Life before diagnosis

 Hi everyone,

-I'm Simon, a 54-year-old guy, born in Manchester but living in Surrey and the City for 30 years.
+I'm Simon, a 54-year-old guy (55 in June this year, Woo Hoo!), born in the UK, Manchester, but living in Surrey and the City for 30 years.
 In February 2025 I was diagnosed with a terminal, stage 4 brain tumour.
-The typical life expectancy for someone in my position is 12-18 months from diagnosis, I’m in month 12 (February 2026).
+The typical life expectancy for someone in my position is 12-18 months from diagnosis.

 During surgery and treatment